Subscribe to our corporate email newsletter for the latest business news, funding and events, sent out every month

 Margaret is responsible for leading the development and delivery of InterTradeIrelands suite of programmes and business services.
 InterTradeIreland provides financial assistance and support to businesses across the island.
 InterTradeIreland’s support is centred around Trade and Innovation including helping companies to access new markets, develop new products and processes and raising early stage finance.
 Margaret is a business and marketing graduate.
 She completed an MBA in 2004.
 Margaret’s career to date has focused on supporting the development of SME’s and early stage companies.
 She lead the development of InterTradeIreland’s Equity Network Programme.
 She was appointed to her current position in December 2009.

-James Spratt is a married man with 4 grown up sons and 7 grandchildren.
-He has worked all his life in the public sector, and has extensive knowledge of local and central government.
-He served on Castlereagh Council from 2005 to 2013 serving on many committees and bodies, he was Chairman of the Northern Ireland Joint Council representing the 26 councils and also served on the National Joint Council.
+James Spratt has worked all his life in the public sector and has extensive knowledge of local and central government.
+He served on Castlereagh Council from 2005 to 2013 serving on many committees and bodies.
+He was Chairman of the Northern Ireland Joint Council representing the 26 councils and also served on the National Joint Council.

 James also was a member of the NI Assembly from 2007 to 2015.
 He was Chairman of the Standard and Privileges Committee 2014 – 2015, Chairman of the Regional Development Committee 2011 to 2014 and Chairman of the Assembly Executive Review Committee 2008 -2011.
 He also served on the Committee of First & Deputy First Minister from 2007 - 2015.